NithinStewardRaj/Resume/README.md

-This is my resume @ present nd will get updated every  month;)
+This is my resume @ present and will get updated every  month;)